-If you want to link a Pioneer component to the IR receiver, see Operating other Pioneer components with this receiver's sensor on page 81 to connect to the CONTROL jacks instead of the IR ZONE2 OUT jack.
+If you want to link a Pioneer component to the IR receiver, see Operating other Pioneer components with this receiver's sensor on page 82 to connect to the CONTROL jacks instead of the IR ZONE2 OUT jack.

-- 1 If the receiver is in standby, the display is dimmed, and ZONE 2 continues to show in the display. - 2 The tuner cannot be tuned to more than one station at a time.
+1 If the receiver is in standby, the display is dimmed, and ZONE 2 continues to show in the display.

+2 The tuner cannot be tuned to more than one station at a time.
 Therefore, changing the station in one zone also changes the station in the other zone.
-Please be careful not to change stations when recording a radio broadcast. - 3 The volume levels of the main and sub zones are independent. - 4 You won't be able to switch the main zone off completely unless you've switched off the MULTI-ZONE control first. - If you don't plan to use the MULTI-ZONE feature for a while, turn off the power in both the sub and main rooms so that this receiver is in standby. - 5 Remote operation may not be possible if direct light from a strong fluorescent lamp is shining on the IR receiver remote sensor window. - .
-Note that other manufacturers may not use the IR terminology.
-Refer to the manual that came with your component to check for IR compatibility. - If using two remote controls (at the same time), the IR receiver's remote sensor takes priority over the remote sensor on the front panel.
+Please be careful not to change stations when recording a radio broadcast.

+3 The volume levels of the main and sub zones are independent.

+- 4 You won't be able to switch the main zone off completely unless you've switched off the MULTI-ZONE control first. - If you don't plan to use the MULTI-ZONE feature for a while, turn off the power in both the sub and main rooms so that this receiver is in standby. - 5 Remote operation may not be possible if direct light from a strong fluorescent lamp is shining on the IR receiver remote sensor window. - Note that other manufacturers may not use the IR terminology.
+Refer to the manual that came with your component to check for IR compatibility.